Oklahoma State Highway 152: Route description

 SH-152 begins at the Texas state line in Roger Mills County.
 It runs just north of the county line, crossing State Highway 30, and continues east until it meets SH-6's northern terminus, where it turns toward the southeast, entering Beckham County.
 It straightens out to head through Sayre running east–west, where it meets both U.S. Highway 283 and Interstate 40.
 Six miles later it crosses State Highway 34 and six miles (10 km) after that it meets SH-6 again.

 SH-152 then crosses into Washita County and intersects State Highway 44 and 42.
 It then meets US-183 in a roundabout in Cordell.
 East of Cordell, it has a 7 mi concurrency with the northern State Highway 54 and, after it splits off, it intersects State Highway 115.

 Right after entering Caddo County, it has a 2 mi concurrency with State Highway 58, and then it meets State Highway 146 near Binger.
 At Binger, it begins to overlap U.S. Highway 281 and SH-8.
 It splits off on its own again five miles (8 km) later.
 9 mi later, it meets the western State Highway 37 at Cogar, which it then overlaps for 11 mi.
 (Located at this intersection is an abandoned Apco station, which was used in a scene from the movie "Rain Man").
 North of Minco, it meets US-81.
 At this T-intersection, SH-37 heads south and SH-152 heads north.

 After crossing the Canadian River into Canadian County, SH-152 splits off from US-81 in Union City.
-It passes the southern terminus of State Highway 92 in Mustang.
-In downtown Mustang, it overlaps SH-4.
+In Mustang, it overlaps SH-4 for one mile between Mustang Road and Sara Road.

-In Oklahoma County, it heads northeast to connect to the Airport Road freeway, which provides access to Will Rogers World Airport, the main airport for Oklahoma City and most of central Oklahoma.
-SH-152 then ends at Interstate 44.
+Upon crossing into Oklahoma County, SH-152 becomes a four-lane undivided expressway, before heading northeast.
+It soon becomes a four-lane freeway, before terminating at Interstate 344 (John Kilpatrick Turnpike) in Oklahoma City, where it continues as Interstate 240.